emmaguy/wear-notify-for-reddit/README.md

 Periodically retrieves the latest top posts from selected subreddits, e.g. /r/todayilearned and /r/worldnews

-Stores the id of the first post retrieved, so when it makes the next request it only pulls new posts.
+Stores the latest created utc of the posts retrieved, so when we makes the next request we only show the user new posts.
+Previously attempted to use 'before' param with the fullname of a post, but when a post is deleted or removed, this caused the request to continually retrieve nothing.

 Requires an Android wearable - the posts are presented in a notification, 1 post per page, and can be scrolled through, left to right.
 There's an action at the end of the posts to dismiss them